grpc/grpc.github.io/docs/tutorials/basic/objective-c.md

 <a name="setup"></a>
 ## Example code and setup

 The example code for our tutorial is in [grpc/grpc/examples/objective-c/route_guide](https://github.com/grpc/grpc/tree/{{ site.data.config.grpc_release_branch }}/examples/objective-c/route_guide).
-To download the example, clone the `grpc` repository by running the following command:
+To download the example, clone the `grpc` repository by running the following commands:

 ```
 $ git clone https://github.com/grpc/grpc.git
+$ cd grpc
+$ git submodule update --init
 ```

 Then change your current directory to `examples/objective-c/route_guide`: